Arc flash: Examples

-One of the most common examples of an arc flash occurs when an incandescent light bulb burns out.
-When the filament breaks, an arc is sustained across the filament, enveloping it in plasma with a bright, blue flash.
-Most household lightbulbs have a built-in fuse, to prevent a sustained arc-flash from forming and blowing fuses in the circuit panel.
 Most 400 V and above electrical services have sufficient capacity to cause an arc flash hazard.
-Medium-voltage equipment (above 600 V) is higher potential and therefore a higher risk for an arc flash hazard.
+Medium-voltage equipment (above 1000 V) is higher potential and therefore a higher risk for an arc flash hazard.
 Higher voltages can cause a spark to jump, initiating an arc flash without the need for physical contact, and can sustain an arc across longer gaps.
-Most powerlines use voltages exceeding 1000 volts, and can be an arc-flash hazard to birds, squirrels, people, or equipment such as vehicles or ladders.
-Arc flashes are often witnessed from lines or transformers just before a power outage, creating bright flashes like lightning that can be seen from long distances.
+Most powerlines use voltages exceeding 1000 volts and can be an arc-flash hazard to birds, squirrels, people, or equipment such as vehicles or ladders.
+Arc flashes, as bright flashes like lightning that can be seen from long distances, are often witnessed from lines or transformers just before a power outage.